TheKingElessar/Party-Splitter/README.md

 ### Baptism of Fire

-I thought I shoud probably start over.
+I thought I should probably start over.